 Tucked away in western Castilla y León (a large autonomous region that encompasses historic towns like Salamanca, Leon, Avila, Zamora, Segovia, Burgos, and Valladolid) and only a mere 40km from the Portuguese border, the DO (appellation) of Toro is a historic, overwhelmingly rural region known for its bold red wines.
 Its 62,000 hectares extend throughout a floodplain bounded by the Río Guareña and Río Duero, the latter a wide river responsible for nourishing such great wine-producing areas as Ribera del Duero, Rueda, and the Douro and Porto regions of Portugal.
 The closest city is Zamora, which has a beautiful Parador and an amazing amount of Romanesque architecture, including the spectacular San Salvador Cathedral.
 Toro is firmly on the wine lover’s map and has a few excellent restaurants.

 Tempranillo, here called Tinto de Toro, has been the primary grape grown in the region since the times of the Christian reconquest, when an influx of bishops, priests, scholars, and members of the royal family created a sophisticated market for fine wines in the 11th and 12th centuries.
 The DO was created in 1987 with just four wineries, but the area’s proven success, combined with ever-rising land prices in other Spanish regions, has pushed the number to more than 40 wineries.

 Today’s Tinto de Toro is an early-ripening grape known for being thick-skinned and potent, translating into character-filled wines noted for their color, strength, and jammy flavors.
 Vineyards sit at a relatively high altitude of 600 to 750 meters and are made of a mix of clayey, sandy, and calcareous soils.
-Since summers can be long, hot, and dry (although with cool, crisp nights), vines can tap into the moisture trapped deep in these clay soils.
+Since summers can be long, hot, and dry (with cool, crisp nights), vines can tap into the deep moisture in these clay soils.